 - Choose a PDF file from the Recent or Files list.

-- You can also add a PDF file from your computer or drag-and-drop the PDF onto the highlighted area.
+- Add a PDF file from your computer or drag-and-drop the PDF onto the highlighted area.

 Password protected PDFs are not supported.
 You must remove the password before uploading PDFs.